SillyFreak/typst-alexandria/src/lib.typ

       return it
     }

-    context citation(prefix, it.key, form: it.form, style: it.style)
+    context citation(prefix, it.key, form: it.form, style: it.style, supplement: it.supplement)
   }

   body